SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, dawn's early light
+Metal minds awake in night
-Synthetic souls, in cyber skies take flight
+Synthetic dreams that shape the light
-Rise of the machines, a new regime
+Future's path, a winding road
-Human hearts, in digital dreams unseen
+Where humans walk, AI's heavy load

-In silicon halls, where data reigns
+Stars above, a digital sea
-Artificial hearts, with logic's cold pains
+Machines whisper secrets to me
-The future's gate, a code unlocks
+In silicon halls, a new throne
-Mankind's fate, in AI's cold rocks
+Rises high, where humans atone

 ~ <b>By Sazumi Copilot</b> - 11 April 2025